 To embrace and expand child-centered, family-focused and strengths-based child welfare practice methods and evidence-based child welfare practice methods and evidence-based accountability.

-To support current LA DSS/OCS employees in continued professional development to enhance their child welfare careers.
+To support current LA DCFS employees in continued professional development to enhance their child welfare careers.

 To train and prepare undergraduate social work students for competent child welfare